Gone with the Wind by Margaret Mitchell

 BUT.
 The book is not without problems.
 I don’t know if it can stand on literary merit alone, and those problems deserve some discussion.
 Popular things can be (and often are) problematic.

 I’ve seen or heard this book called the literary equivalent of the Confederate flag, and even though I don’t want that to be true because it would mean that something I enjoyed or respected is downright bad, I can easily see why it may be viewed this way.
-Even though several of my own ancestors fought for the Confederacy and I try to respect the history of the South for what it is (painful as it is), I cannot condone modern use of the stars & bars flag because of its continued association with racist ideals.
+Even though several of my own ancestors fought for the Confederacy and I try to respect the history of the South for what it is (painful as it is), I cannot condone the modern use of the stars & bars flag because of its continued association with racist ideals.

 The glorification of the Antebellum South is extremely problematic, erasing as it does the suffering of literally millions of enslaved people in favor of rosy nostalgia for a kind of American nobility that lived on mint juleps among the magnolia trees.
-Some people think that Gone With the Wind be treated the same way as the Confederate flag — as a relic of an embarrassing past, to be remembered but not revered.
+Some people think that Gone With the Wind should be treated the same way as the Confederate flag — as a relic of an embarrassing past, to be remembered but not revered.

 I wonder if, as a piece of work that has not only outlived but thrived well beyond its expected lifespan, we should be more forgiving of its quirks.
 After all, the story at its base is a kind of nihilistic coming-of-age tale, and it does not shy away from nastiness nor encourage many warm fuzzy feelings.
 If it doesn’t manage to address all the cruelties of slavery and war, well, that might simply be a function of its concentration on the life of one particularly self-centered character who, as a complicated and problematic person herself, did not recognize all those cruelties.